Spoof detection using time-delay shallow neural network and feature switching: Introduction

 \section{Introduction}

 Although automatic speaker verification (ASV) systems are robust to impostor threats~\cite{z-effect-impostor} and acoustic variations, they are vulnerable when subjected to presentation attacks.
-Presenting a fake biometric sample to a biometric detection system is a presentation attack\footnote{https://www.iso.org/standard/53227.html}.
+Presenting a fake biometric sample to a biometric detection system is referred to as a presentation attack\footnote{https://www.iso.org/standard/53227.html}.
 The process of this deliberate evasion is called spoofing.
-Spoofing at sample acquisition stage can be classified into two categories namely, logical access (LA) and physical access (PA)~\cite{zhizhengWu_2015}.
-Synthesizing spoofing samples with speech synthesis (SS) or voice conversion (VC) approach are categorized as LA while replaying a pre-recorded original audio sample to access the verification system falls under the PA category.
-The primary objective of ASV-spoof-challenge proposed in 2015 was to detect logical access.
+Spoofing at sample acquisition stage can be classified into two categories, namely, logical access (LA) and physical access (PA)~\cite{zhizhengWu_2015}.
+Spoofing samples generated using speech synthesis (SS) or voice conversion (VC) approach are categorized as LA while replaying a pre-recorded original audio falls under the PA category.
+The primary objective of ASV-spoof-challenge proposed in 2015 was to detect LA.
 Since the implementation of PA is easier than LA, the former attack is a greater threat than later.
 ASV-spoof-challenge in 2017 focused on identifying physical access.
 Numerous spoof detection algorithms have been proposed since then for both LA~\cite{tanvina_asvSpoof_2015,asvSpoof_2015_review,tanvina_asvSpoof_2015_rank1} and PA~\cite{asvSpoof_2017_consolidation,zeroEER_replayAttack,IS2018_dlfs_replayAttacks}.